Wilt Chamberlain: Sophomore season (1957): national runner-up to North Carolina

 On December 3, 1956, Chamberlain made his varsity basketball debut as a center for the Kansas Jayhawks.
 In his first game, he scored 52 points and grabbed 31 rebounds, breaking both all-time Kansas records in an 87–69 win against the Northwestern Wildcats, a team with Chamberlain's future NBA teammate Joe Ruklick playing center.
-Chamberlain led a talented squad of starters, including Maurice King, Gene Elstun, John Parker, and Ron Lonesky; the Jayhawks went 13–1 until they lost a game 56–54 against the Oklahoma State Cowboys, who held the ball for the last three-and-a -half minutes with no intention of scoring a basket, which was still possible in the days before the shot clock, introduced by the NCAA in 1984.
+Chamberlain led a talented squad of starters, including Maurice King, Gene Elstun, John Parker, and Ron Loneski; the Jayhawks went 13–1 until they lost a game 56–54 against the Oklahoma State Cowboys, who held the ball for the last three-and-a -half minutes with no intention of scoring a basket, which was still possible in the days before the shot clock, introduced by the NCAA in 1984.

 Kansas finished the regular season 21–2 and were Big Seven conference champions.
 Chamberlain was named first-team All-American.
 Teammate Monte Johnson stated Chamberlain had "unbelievable endurance and speed ... and was never tired.
 When he dunked, he was so fast that a lot of players got their fingers jammed [between Chamberlain's hand and the rim]."
 By this time, several aspects of Chamberlain's game, such as his finger roll, his fadeaway jump shot—which he could also make as a bank shot—his passing, and his shot-blocking, were already developed.

 The Jayhawks were one of twenty-three teams selected to play in the 1957 NCAA basketball tournament.
 The Midwest Regional was held in Dallas, Texas, which at the time was segregated.
 In the first game, the Jayhawks played the all-white SMU Mustangs, and KU's John Parker later said: "The crowd was brutal.
 We were spat on, pelted with debris, and subjected to the vilest racial epithets possible."
 KU won 73–65 in overtime, and police had to escort the Jayhawks out.
 The next game against Oklahoma City was equally unpleasant, with KU winning 81–61.

 In the semifinals, the Jayhawks defeated the two-time defending national champion San Francisco Dons 80–56; Chamberlain scored 32 points, grabbed 11 rebounds, and had (at least (Note: The game film is unclear whether an eighth block occurred or the ball fell short due to Chamberlain's intimidation.)) seven blocked shots.
 Chamberlain's performance led Kansas to an insurmountable lead, and he rested on the bench for the final three-and-three-quarter minutes of the game.